Qitmeer/qitmeer-docker-test/README.md

 ## mining
 before we send transactions, we need to get some rewards by mining.

 Note: this command is executed by CPU, so it takes more patience to get the result.
+Because this command is private RPC interface, so you must enable `httpmodules=miner` for qitmeer.

 ```shell
 $ cli generate 1